wp-plugins/ban-hammer/readme.txt

 = It breaks when I turn on StopForumSpam checking.
 Why? =

-At a guess, you don't have cURL support (see http://us.php.net/curl ).
+At a guess, you don't have [cURL support](http://us.php.net/curl).
 You may need to check with your webhost about that.
 If they do have cURL setup, share the error with me and I'll try to debug!

 = Will you add other spam lists? =